pradipsilwal/kubernetes-yaml-generator/README.md

 2. Database

 ## API Server
 The API server is used to provide access the data to and from the database.
-This API server provides 5 operations:
+This API server provides following operations:
 1. Create
 2. Read
 3. Update